Phase Transition of the k-Majority Dynamics in Biased Communication Models: Related Work

-In~\cite{DBLP:conf/ijcai/Anagnostopoulos20} the bias is defined toward a superior opinion: nodes have a fixed probability $p$ of updating their state to such an opinion, independently of the dynamics.
+In~\cite{DBLP:conf/ijcai/Anagnostopoulos20,lesfari2022biased} the bias is defined toward a superior opinion: nodes have a fixed probability $p$ of updating their state to such an opinion, independently of the dynamics.
 The analysis in~\cite{DBLP:conf/ijcai/Anagnostopoulos20} is relative to the \emph{asynchronous} \voter{} and \determ{} \maj{} dynamics.
-The paper proves that network density negatively affects the speed of convergence to the superior opinion when the dynamics is \determ{} \maj{}, while it does not play any role when the dynamics is \voter{}.
+The paper proves that network density negatively affects the speed of convergence to the superior opinion when the dynamics is \determ{} \maj{}, while it does not play any role when the dynamics is the \voter{}.
+New results for sparse graphs in the same model of bias have been provided in~\cite{lesfari2022biased}, proving a polynomial-time convergence to the superior opinion in cubic graphs and an exponential-time convergence to the superior opinion in sparse (constant degree) random regular graphs, for suitable values of the bias.

+Another variant of bias in the \voter{} is analyzed on static and dynamic graphs (with the constrain that the degrees of the nodes do not change over time) in~\cite{berenbrink_et_al:LIPIcs:2016:6290}.
+There are $\ell$ opinions associated with popularities $1=\alpha_1>\alpha_2\ge\ldots\ge\alpha_\ell\ge 0$, so that the preferred opinion $1$ has strictly larger popularity than the others (i.e., $\alpha_1=1$ w.l.o.g.).
+In each round each node samples a random neighbor and adopts its opinion $i$ with probability $\alpha_i$.
+On static graphs, the paper proves that, if the preferred opinion is initially supported by $\Omega(\log n)$ nodes and $\alpha_2 \le 1-\epsilon$ for some positive constant $\epsilon$, then the process converges to a consensus on the preferred opinion with high probability within $O(\log n / \phi)$ rounds, with $\phi$ being the conductance of the graph.

-A biased version of \voter{} has also been studied in a synchronous model in~\cite{DBLP:conf/icalp/BerenbrinkGKM16}: the nodes, after selecting a random neighbor, have a probability of copying its state that depends on the state itself.
+A biased version of the \voter{} has also been studied in a synchronous model in~\cite{DBLP:conf/icalp/BerenbrinkGKM16}: the nodes, after selecting a random neighbor, have a probability of copying its state that depends on the state itself.

-In~\cite{DAmoreCN20} the binary \undecided{} dynamics, a variation of the \voter{} using one extra state (the undecided one) and introduced in~\cite{angluin2008simple}, is analyzed in a communication model presenting a uniform noise, i.e., every state can be confused with the opposite with probability $p$.
+In~\cite{DAmoreCN20} the binary \undecided{} dynamics, a variation of the \voter{} using one extra state (the undecided one) and introduced in~\cite{angluin2008simple}, is analyzed in the complete graph in a communication model presenting a uniform noise, i.e., every state can be confused with the opposite with probability $p$.
 The authors show a phase transition: if $p<\frac{1}{6}$ the process rapidly reaches a metastable regime of almost-consensus which lasts for polynomial time; otherwise, if $p>\frac{1}{6}$, the initial majority is lost within a logarithmic number of rounds.
+In the same communication model with uniform noise and in the same complete topology, also the 3-\maj{} dynamics has been analyzed, exhibiting the same phase transition on a critical value $p=\frac{1}{3}$~\cite{damore:hal-03467403}.